 Gear Loops & Racking

 This is not a complex area of consideration; however it may be worth taking a moment to see that your desired harness offers a practical number of gear loops.
 The number of loops per harness will generally range from 1 to 8, depending on what the product is designed for.
 For example an Alpine harness will generally have a low number of loops (1 to 2), a Sport harness a couple more (3 to 4) and something designed for big walling or very long routes may have up to 8 loops.
 For general purpose a harness offering 4 to 5 loops will be more than adequate.
 Another consideration may be the shape and position of the racking loops, which can vary from harness to harness; this however is a purely personal choice.

 Care & Maintenance

-Finally, if purchasing a harness for a child it is worth noting that for children below 35/40kg (usually under 9 years old) it is generally recommended that you opt for a full body harness such as the Wild Country Vision Kids or the Petzl Ouistiti.
+Finally, if purchasing a harness for a child it is worth noting that for children below 35/40kg (usually under 9 years old) it is generally recommended that you opt for a full body harness.
 This is due to the fact that children below these specifications tend to have thin low volume hips, and it is possible that they could come out of a standard sit harness if inverted.
-For older children to early teens something like the Wild Country Vision Ziplock Adjustable is a good option.
+For older children to early teens a kids sit harness will be perfect.